helga-agentur/build-task/README.md

 # Intro

-Build task for Joinbox' Drupal projects that provides command line actions running with reasonable defaults for JavaScripts and SASS.
+Build task for Helga's Drupal projects that provides command line actions running with reasonable defaults for JavaScripts and SASS.

 Tasks include multiple options, the ability to emit notifications on success and source maps.